Genevieve

 Conclusion

-PICMI perfectly fits with locking in those workers because it enables you to export details on your previous workers.
+PICMI perfectly fits with locking in these workers because it enables you to export details on your previous workers.
 Once you have contacted your workers, PICMI also sends a large volume of email invites to sign up returning workers.
 Finally, it allows you to track who has accepted and how many vacancies are remaining.

 Good luck, and let us know if we can help!